ElioDiNino/SSC-Scripts/README.md

 - The computer the scripts run on must continuously remain on for SSC to be periodically scraped
   - A desktop computer or always connected laptop is recommended for this reason

+## Legalities

+Although I (or anyone else I have spoken to who has used this) have never had any issues, SSC explicitly states that using any sort of automated use of the service goes against their terms of service.
+With that in mind, use these scripts at your own risk :)

 ## Setup Instructions